 2.6 Chapter Summary

-This chapter has presented a comprehensive review of theoretical and empirical literature relevant to assessing employment potential among graduates of mining-related programmes in Malawi.
+This chapter has presented a comprehensive review of theoretical framework and empirical literature relevant to assessing employment potential among graduates of mining-related programmes in Malawi.
 The chapter began by defining six key concepts that underpin the study's analytical approach, clarifying their specific application within the Malawian context.
 It then examined three complementary theoretical perspectives namely; Human Capital Theory, Skills Mismatch Theory, and Transition Systems Theory.
 All the theories collectively provide a robust framework for analysing the complex relationship between mining programmes and employment status.